FredrickChopin/Assembly-Teacher/README.md

 4) Test the code
 Here comes the role of Test.asm
 For each exercise, there is a pre-made assembly program which tests the code.
-Test.asm uses general functions from the file named Basic.asm at TASM\Exers The testing is done by running a number of pre-determined cases.
+Test.asm uses general functions from the file named Basic.asm at TASM\Exers.
+The testing is done by running a number of pre-determined cases.
 Each case consists of input and expected output.
 The assembling is done just like in 3)